GuilhermeRossato/loading-system-app/README.md

 # Loading System for Web-Apps

-This is a javascript object-oriented, loading system based on ES6 Promises that aims to help quick-start web applications that need a loading bar at some point on your application.
+This is a object-oriented loading system based on ES6 Promises that aims to help quick-start web applications that need a loading bar at some point in their execution.

 ## Usage